anishj0shi/teched2019-ComCloud-CAA383/gcp/README.md

 ![Install Varkes](../assets/InstallVarkes1.png)

-Open Kyma Console and from `Select Namespace` section click on `Create New Namespace`.
-Fill the name field (`varkes` name is used in this sample) and create a Namespace:
+Open Kyma Console and from `Select Namespace` section, click on `Create New Namespace`.
+Fill the name field and create a Namespace:

 ![Install Varkes](../assets/InstallVarkes2.png)

 Go to the Namespace and click on `Deploy new resource`.
-Choose the `xf.yaml` you downloaded earlier and click on `Upload`, so Varkes will be deployed.
+Choose `xf.yaml` file location you downloaded earlier and click on `Upload`, so Varkes will be deployed.

 ![Install Varkes](../assets/InstallVarkes3.png)